1930–1945 in Western fashion: Sportswear

-Marriage of Wallis Simpson and King Edward VIII (from January 1936 until his abdication)
+Marriage of Wallis Simpson and King Edward VIII

-Notable American socialite was Wallis Simpson and her marriage to Prince Edward was also seen as influential trendsetters during the 1930s period of fashion.
-Their marriage was historical, been called “The Greatest Love Story of the 20th Century” by some, due to the fact that Prince Edward was royalty and in line for the throne.
+Notable American socialite Wallis Simpson and her marriage to Prince Edward were seen as influential trendsetters during the fashion of the 1930s.
+Their marriage was historic, having been called “The Greatest Love Story of the 20th Century” by some, due to the fact that Prince Edward was royalty and in line for the throne.
 However, his love affair with Wallis Simpson is what attracted attention and made headlines.

-Simpson was not only a socialite, but she was American and a divorcee, both of which were deal breakers for the royal family at the time.
-As Prince Edward found he could not marry Simpson on these circumstances, he did the unthinkable by giving up the throne to marry her.
-As the two wed in 1937, their marriage marked a more progressive mindset that people slowly began to adopt, as people already wanted to ditch old traditions and trade it for new ones, especially for those in the royal family.
+Simpson was not only a socialite, but she was also American and a divorcee, both of which were deal breakers for the royal family at the time.
+When Prince Edward found he could not marry Simpson under these circumstances, he did the unthinkable by giving up the throne to marry her.
+Their wedding in 1937 marked a more progressive mindset that people slowly began to adopt, as many wanted to abandon old traditions in favor of new ones, especially within the royal family.

-Their wedding and marriage was well chronicled by Vogue, including a spread of Wallis Simpson before her wedding day, captured by iconic fashion photographer, Cecil Beaton, which included the iconic Lobster dress by Elsa Schiaparelli, which included a hand-painted lobster by Salvador Dalí, a significant surrealist artist and painter in the 1930s.
+Their wedding and marriage was well chronicled by Vogue, including a spread of Wallis Simpson before her wedding day, captured by iconic fashion photographer Cecil Beaton.
+This spread included the famous Lobster dress by Elsa Schiaparelli, which featured a hand-painted lobster by Salvador Dalí, a significant surrealist artist and painter in the 1930s.